 Actuarial calculations reflect a long-term perspective.
 For a newly hired employee, actuarial calculations will take into account the employee's entire career with the employer and also take into consideration the benefits, if any, paid to the employee after termination of employment until the death of the employee and any applicable contingent annuitant.
-In many cases, actuarial calculations reflect several decades of service with the employer and the payment of benefits after termination.
+In many cases actuarial calculations reflect several decades of service with the employer and the payment of benefits after termination.

-Key methods and assumptions used in calculating the total OPEB liability in the latest actuarial valuation date of June 30, 2017, are presented below:
+Key methods and assumptions used in calculating the total OPEB liability in the latest actuarial valuation, prepared as of June 30, 2018, are presented below:

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2018
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2019

-Wage Inflation 3.00 percent
+Inflation 3.00 percent

-Future Salary Increases, including inflation 3.50 percent to 18.20 percent
+Wage Increases 3.50 percent to 18.20 percent

-Investment Rate of Return 7.50 percent net of investments
+Investment Rate of Return 7.50 percent net of investment

 expense, including inflation

 Municipal Bond Index Rate:

-Measurement Date 3.56 percent
+Measurement Date 3.62 percent

-Prior Measurement Date 2.92 percent
+Prior Measurement Date 3.56 percent

 Single Equivalent Interest Rate, net of plan investment expense,

 including price inflation

-Measurement Date 3.63 percent
+Measurement Date 3.70 percent

-Prior Measurement Date 2.98 percent
+Prior Measurement Date 3.63 percent

 Medical Trend Assumption

-Medicare 5.50 to 5.00 percent
+Medicare 5.375 to 4.75 percent

-Pre-Medicare 7.50 to 5.00 percent
+Pre-Medicare 7.25 to 4.75 percent

-Mortality rates were based on the RP-2014 Blue Collar Mortality Table with fully generational projection and Scale BB, 120 percent of male rates and 110 percent of female rates.
-RP-2000 Disabled Mortality Table with 90 percent for male rates and 100 percent for female rates set back five years.
+The mortality rates were based on the RP-2014 Blue Collar Morality Table with fully generational projection and Scale BB, 120 percent of male rates, and 100 percent of female rates.
+RP-2000 Disable Mortality Table with 90% for male rates and 100% for female rates set back five years.

-The most recent experience study was completed for the five year period ended June 30, 2015.
+The most recent experience study was completed for the five-year period ended June 30, 2015.